Tiwari666/GenerativeAI_LLMs/README.md

 # 4) Hybrid Generative AI Models
  Hybrid Generative AI Models are trained with a combination of techniques.
 The exact details for training a hybrid generative AI model will vary depending on the specific architecture, its objectives, and the data type involved.

+# 5) Markov Models:
+Markov models are probabilistic models that use the Markov property, which states that the future state of a system depends only on its current state and not on its past states.
+Markov models can be used for generating sequences of data by modeling the transition probabilities between different states.
+E.G., Hidden Markov Models (HMMs) and Markov Chain Monte Carlo (MCMC).

+# 6) RNN
+# 7) LSTM